Home Solar Battery Storage How many solar batteries do I need? – Sizes & Types

 Which type of battery should I go for?

-Currently, you have 2 x realistic options a Lead acid battery similar to the ones you find in your car.
+Currently, you have 2 x realistic options for a Lead acid battery similar to the ones you find in your car.
 Or a Lithium-ion battery.

 Lead Acid Battery